V-Ravishankar23/century-list/README.md

 - [x] Go to a concert at Red Rocks

 - [x] Learn how to do night photography

-- [x] Make a YouTube video that gets over 5000 views

 - [x] Hike one of the Seven Summits